 Designation as a breakthrough therapy is within the discretion of the FDA.
-Accordingly, even if we believe that SUBA-Itraconazole as an anti-cancer therapy meets the criteria for designation as a breakthrough therapy for one or more indications, the FDA may disagree and instead determine not to make such designation.
-In fact, in January 2017, our initial breakthrough request related to SUBA-Itraconazole for the treatment of BCCNS was denied by FDA, and no assurances can be given that we will elect to again pursue breakthrough designation for this treatment.
+Accordingly, even if we believe that SUBA-Itraconazole meets the criteria for designation as a breakthrough therapy for one or more indications, the FDA may disagree and instead determine not to make such designation.
+In fact, in January 2017, our initial breakthrough request related to SUBA-Itraconazole BCCNS was denied by FDA.

 Moreover, even if such designation is granted for one or more of our proposed therapies, of which no assurances may be given, the receipt of a breakthrough therapy designation for any product candidate may not result in a faster development process, review or approval compared to drugs considered for approval under conventional FDA procedures and does not assure ultimate approval by the FDA.
-In addition, even if SUBA-Itraconazole as an anti-cancer therapy ultimately qualifies as a breakthrough therapy for one or more indications, the FDA may later decide that it no longer meets the conditions for qualification or decide that the time period for FDA review or approval will not be shortened, which would deny us the benefits of such designation.
+In addition, even if SUBA-Itraconazole qualifies as a breakthrough therapy for one or more indications, the FDA may later decide that it no longer meets the conditions for qualification or decide that the time period for FDA review or approval will not be shortened, which would deny us the benefits of such designation.

-We have sought and been awarded orphan designation for our product candidate for treatments non-metastatic BCC in BCCNS (Gorlin Syndrome) patients and if approved by the FDA, will then be entitled to orphan drug exclusivity.
-In October 2017, the EMA awarded orphan designation for the same indication in Europe.
-If our competitors are able to obtain orphan drug exclusivity for their products that are the same drug or a similar medicinal product as our product candidate, we may not be able to have competing products approved by the applicable regulatory authority for a significant period of time.
+Orphan designation for our product candidates may be difficult to obtain, and if our competitors are able to obtain orphan drug exclusivity for their products that are the same drug or a similar medicinal product as our product candidates, we may not be able to have competing products approved by the applicable regulatory authority for a significant period of time.

-Regulatory authorities may designate drugs for relatively small patient populations as orphan drugs.
+Regulatory authorities may designate drugs for relatively small patient populations as "orphan" drugs.
 Generally, if a product with an orphan drug designation subsequently receives the first marketing approval for the indication for which it has such designation, the product is entitled to a period of market exclusivity, which, subject to certain exceptions, precludes the FDA from approving another marketing application for the same drug for the same indication for that time period.
 The applicable market exclusivity period is seven years in the United States.
+We previously secured orphan drug designation for SUBA-Itraconazole BCCNS (our previous product candidate).

-Obtaining orphan drug exclusivity for SUBA-Itraconazole as an anti-cancer therapy may be important to our commercial strategy.
-If a competitor obtains orphan drug exclusivity for and approval of a product with the same indication as our itraconazole product before we do, and if the competitor's product is the same drug or a similar medicinal product as ours, we could be excluded from the market.
-Even if we obtain orphan drug exclusivity for SUBA-Itraconazole as an anti-cancer therapy after FDA approval, we may not be able to maintain it.
+Obtaining orphan drug exclusivity for our product candidates may be important to our commercial strategy.
+If a competitor obtains orphan drug exclusivity for and approval of a product with the same indication as our product candidates before we do, and if the competitor's product is the same drug or a similar medicinal product as ours, we could be excluded from the market.
+Even if we obtain orphan drug exclusivity after FDA approval, we may not be able to maintain it.
 For example, if a competitive product that is the same drug or a similar medicinal product as our product candidate is shown to be clinically superior to our product candidate, any orphan drug exclusivity we have obtained will not block the approval of such competitive product.
 In addition, orphan drug exclusivity will not prevent the approval of a product that is the same drug as our product candidate if the FDA finds that we cannot assure the availability of sufficient quantities of the drug to meet the needs of the persons with the disease or condition for which the drug was designated.
 If one or more of these events occur, it could have a material adverse effect on our company.

-Even if we obtain marketing approval for our product candidate, we could be subject to post-marketing restrictions or withdrawal from the market and we may be subject to penalties if we fail to comply with regulatory requirements or if we experience unanticipated problems.
+Even if we obtain marketing approval for our product candidates, we could be subject to post-marketing restrictions or withdrawal from the market and we may be subject to penalties if we fail to comply with regulatory requirements or if we experience unanticipated problems.